One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-In the strongly degenerate regime ($\tau \ll 1$), it is reasonable to judge 1BDCF to be similar to its zero temperature situation, merely differing with a temperature-dependent perturbation.
-In a weakly interacting regime ($\tau \ll \gamma \ll 1 $ or $\gamma \ll \tau \ll \sqrt{\gamma}$), the Gross-Pitaevskii equation provides a way to understand the quantum correlation functions.
-Away from this limit, increasing temperature gradually destroys the phase coherence and thus system eventually arrives at the decoherent regime.
-Here we focus on the regime $\tau \sim \sqrt{\gamma}$, where the competition between thermal fluctuation and interaction recomposes the correlated properties.
+In the strongly degenerate regime ($\tau \ll 1$), it is reasonable to assume 1BDCF to be similar to its zero-temperature situation, merely differing with a temperature-dependent perturbation.
+In a weakly interacting regime ($\tau \ll \gamma \ll 1 $ or $\gamma \ll \tau \ll \sqrt{\gamma}$), Bogoliubov theory provides a way to understand some quantum correlation functions \cite{Zambelli2000}.
+Away from this limit, increasing temperature gradually destroys the phase coherence and thus the system eventually arrives at the decoherent regime \cite{Kheruntsyan}.
+Here we focus on the regime $\tau \sim \sqrt{\gamma} \sim 1$, where the competition between thermal fluctuation and interaction recomposes the correlated properties.